Things are finally looking up.

 Since the start of the pandemic, Collins has formed alliances across the industry – sometimes with our own competitors – to tackle this global challenge.
 We’re also working with medical experts, public health officials, regulatory bodies, government agencies, and leading academics and innovators in the biotech industry to ensure that the innovative solutions Collins puts forward are backed by sound research.

-“We’re seeing a similar spirit of collaboration now as we did when the world came together after 9/11,” said LeAnn Ridgeway, vice president and general manager for Information Management Solutions at Collins and chair of the task force.
+“We’re seeing a similar spirit of collaboration now as we did when the world came together after 9/11,” said LeAnn Ridgeway, vice president and general manager for Information Management Services at Collins and chair of the task force.
 “There’s been remarkable cooperation among industry groups, business and government authorities to help speed the pace of innovation.
 We have to work together if we hope to restore confidence in travel.”

 Reducing the risk of virus transmission